dstein64/nvim-scrollview/README.md

 `scrollview_signs_on_startup` accordingly in your Neovim configuation (see `:help scrollview_signs_on_startup`), or use `:ScrollViewEnable {group1}
 {group2} ...` to enable sign groups in the current Neovim session.

+Clicking on a sign will navigate to its associated line.
+If a sign is linked to multiple lines, successive clicks will cycle through these lines.
+Right-clicking a sign reveals additional information, including its sign group and the corresponding lines, which can be selected for navigation.
+Identifying the sign group can be helpful if you are unsure what a sign represents.

 The plugin was written so that it's possible to extend the sign functionality in a Neovim configuration file or with a plugin.
 See the documentation for